What is an advice note?

 Advice notes help prevent mistakes and mix-ups with orders.
 They also let customers plan for when their items will arrive.
 Although many advice notes today are digital, they still contain the same helpful information.

 A company sends an advice note whenever it ships products to a paying customer.
-This is a key part of keeping business moving smoothly.
+This is a crucial aspect of keeping the business moving smoothly.
 The advice note keeps everyone updated and ensures the right items arrive at the right place.